cockroachdb/docs/v2.1/architecture/transaction-layer.md

 Isolation is an element of [ACID transactions](https://en.wikipedia.org/wiki/ACID), which determines how concurrency is controlled, and ultimately guarantees consistency.

 CockroachDB efficiently supports the strongest ANSI transaction isolation level: `SERIALIZABLE`.
-All other ANSI transaction isolation levels (e.g., `READ UNCOMMITTED`, `READ COMMITTED`, and `REPEATABLE READ`) are automatically upgraded to `SERIALIZABLE`.
+All other ANSI transaction isolation levels (e.g., `SNAPSHOT`, `READ UNCOMMITTED`, `READ COMMITTED`, and `REPEATABLE READ`) are automatically upgraded to `SERIALIZABLE`.
 Weaker isolation levels have historically been used to maximize transaction throughput.
 However, [recent research](http://www.bailis.org/papers/acidrain-sigmod2017.pdf) has demonstrated that the use of weak isolation levels results in substantial vulnerability to concurrency-based attacks.
-CockroachDB continues to support an additional non-ANSI isolation level, `SNAPSHOT`, although it is deprecated.
-Clients can explicitly set a transaction's isolation when starting the transaction:

-- **Serializable snapshot isolation** _(Serializable)_ transactions are CockroachDB's default (equivalent to ANSI SQL's `SERIALIZABLE` isolation level, which is the highest of the four standard levels).
+Specifically, CockroachDB's transactions default to **serializable snapshot isolation** (equivalent to ANSI SQL's strongest isolation level, `SERIALIZABLE`).
 This isolation level does not allow any anomalies in your data, and is enforced by requiring the client to retry transactions if serializability violations are possible.

-- **Snapshot isolation** _(Snapshot)_ transactions trade correctness in order to avoid retries when serializability violations are possible.
-This is achieved by always reading at an initial transaction timestamp, but allowing the transaction's commit timestamp to be pushed forward in the event of [transaction conflicts](#transaction-conflicts).
-Snapshot isolation cannot prevent an anomaly known as [write skew](https://en.wikipedia.org/wiki/Snapshot_isolation).

 ### Transaction conflicts